itrust-consulting/hestIA/README.md

 Notes:
 - .venv is the venv for linux env
 - Use windows env as it seems that linux is slower (only tested with WSL though)
 - also start ollama server on same system, i.e., either wsl or windows.
-Otherwise, there seem to be some routing issues or something.
+Otherwise, there seems to be some routing issues or something.

+To run main.py and langChain.py pull the model "mxbai-embed-large" with > ollama pull mxbai-embed-large

+This model is used to transform strings into vector embeddings. langchain.py just a quick test of their pdf reader.
+Can only retrieve text but all structure is lost.
+Rather use own preprocessing or better pdfreader that allows further processing.